007Kc/sql-data-cleaning-layoffs/README.md

-# SQL Data Cleaning Project — Layoffs Dataset
+# 📊 SQL Data Cleaning & Exploratory Analysis — Layoffs Dataset

 ## 📌 Overview
-This project focuses on cleaning a real-world layoffs dataset using SQL.
+This project focuses on cleaning and analyzing a real-world layoffs dataset using SQL.

-The goal was to transform raw, messy data into a clean and reliable dataset ready for analysis.
+The goal was to transform raw, inconsistent data into a clean and reliable dataset, and then perform exploratory analysis to uncover patterns and trends.

----
+## 🔄 Project Workflow

+1. Data Cleaning (SQL)
+2. Exploratory Data Analysis (EDA)

+## 🧹 Data Cleaning

+The dataset initially contained several issues, including duplicate records, missing values, inconsistent text formats, and improperly formatted dates.

-## 🧠 Key Cleaning Steps
+### Key Cleaning Steps

-- Removed duplicate records using `ROW_NUMBER()`
+- Removed duplicates using `ROW_NUMBER()`
 - Standardized inconsistent values (e.g. industry names)
 - Fixed encoding issues in location data
 - Converted date column to proper DATE format
 - Handled missing values and filled gaps where possible

----
+📎 Full cleaning script: `data_cleaning.sql`

+## 📊 Exploratory Data Analysis (EDA)

+After cleaning the dataset, I performed analysis to answer key questions and identify trends.

+### Key Questions Explored
+- Which companies laid off the most employees?
+- Which countries were most affected?
+- When did layoffs peak over time?
+- Which industries experienced the highest layoffs?
+- Which companies had 100% layoffs?

+### 🔍 Key Insights
+- A small number of companies accounted for a large share of total layoffs.
+- Layoffs were concentrated in specific countries, with some regions more affected than others.
+- There were clear time periods where layoffs spiked.
+- Certain industries were significantly more impacted.
+- Some companies experienced complete shutdowns (100% layoffs).

+📎 Full analysis script: `exploratory_data_analysis.sql`

 ## 🛠 Tools Used
-- MySQL
+- SQL (MySQL)
-- SQL Window Functions
+- Window Functions (`ROW_NUMBER`)
-- Data Cleaning Techniques

----
+- Aggregations (`SUM`, `GROUP BY`)
+- Date Functions (`YEAR`, `MONTH`)

-## 📊 Dataset
+## 📂 Dataset
-The dataset contains information about company layoffs, including:
+The dataset contains information on company layoffs, including:
-- Company name
+- Company
 - Location
 - Industry
 - Total laid off